 Mortality data is important in the surveillance of infectious diseases, as well as monitoring the effectiveness of immunisation and other prevention programmes.
-If you have a reasonable suspicion that the deceased person had a notifiable disease, either as a cause of death or not, you have a statutory duty to notify the local Health Board (in practice the local Health Protection Team within the Public Health Department), unless the case has already been notified.
-If you are in any doubt about whether a case is notifiable, you should contact your local Health Protection Team for advice.
-The list of notifiable diseases is contained in Schedule 1, part 1 of the Public Health etc. (Scotland) Act 2008.
+If you have a reasonable suspicion that the deceased person had a notifiable disease, either as a cause of death or not, you have a statutory duty to notify the local health board (in practice the local health board's Health Protection Team within their Public Health Department), unless the case has already been notified.
+If you are in any doubt about whether a case is notifiable, you should contact your local health board's Health Protection Team for advice.
+The list of notifiable diseases is contained in Schedule 1, part 1 of the Public Health etc. (Scotland) Act 200822.

-The Health Protection Team will also wish to ensure that those handling the body know the nature of any risk to public health and any precautions, which should be taken, as this is a statutory duty placed on the Health Board.
+The health board's Health Protection Team will also wish to ensure that those handling the body know the nature of any risk to public health and any precautions, which should be taken, as this is a statutory duty placed on the health board.

-The GMC Guidance on Confidentiality (most recent edition of September 2017) makes it clear that if a serious communicable disease has contributed to the cause of death, doctors must record this on the MCCD.
-The guidance for doctors on Good Medical Practice (paragraph 71) reminds doctors of their duty to be honest and trustworthy when completing or signing forms and their legal duty to compete MCCDs honestly and fully including for serious communicable diseases.
+The GMC Guidance on Confidentiality23(paragraph 19) makes it clear that if a serious communicable disease has contributed to the cause of death, doctors must record this on the MCCD.
+The guidance for doctors on Good Medical Practice24 (paragraph 88 and 89) reminds doctors of their duty to be honest and trustworthy when completing or signing forms and their legal duty to compete MCCDs honestly and fully including for serious communicable diseases.
 This includes the condition leading to or contributing to the death.
 Decisions have to be made on a case by case basis.
-It may be helpful to speak to a senior colleague, or a representative organisation such as the Medical Defence http://www.legislation.gov.uk/asp/2008/5/pdfs/asp\20080005\en.pdf
+It may be helpful to speak to a senior colleague, or a representative organisation such as the Medical Defence Organisation.
+Sometimes discussing the issues related to the cause of death with the family/ next of kin/ legal guardian, if appropriate, may be helpful.